-- 5.15a No development shall be approved on any parcel located within the Civic Center Overlay Area (LIP Zoning Map 5), other than improvements to existing uses, for a period of two (2) years commencing September 15, 2002, or until a Specific Plan, or other comprehensive plan encompassing all parcels located within the Civic Center Overlay Area is adopted by the City and certified by the Coastal Commission as an LCP amendment. - 5.15b The components of a specific plan or other comprehensive plan for the Civic Center area shall include, but not be limited to: - Land use designations and permitted uses. - Provision for visitor serving commercial uses, including overnight accommodations, throughout the area. - Maximum density and intensity standards, including floor area ratios for commercial use not to exceed the maximum floor area ratio currently allowed pursuant to the Land Use Plan where public benefits and amenities are provided as part of the project. - Development standards, including heights, lot coverage, setbacks, and open space requirements. - Measures to protect wetland habitat (as defined in Policy 3.80) identified through a wetland delineation prepared for the Civic Center area pursuant to LUP Policy 3.81a. - Provisions for shared or consolidated parking areas. - Provisions for public open space areas, and restoration or enhancement of habitat. - Design guidelines, including architectural design, lighting, signs, and landscaping. - Provisions for mixed use development. - 5.16 Subsequent to September 15, 2004, if no Specific Plan or other comprehensive plan has been approved by the Coastal Commission as an LCP amendment, Visitor-Serving Commercial, General Commercial, and Community Commercial uses shall be allowed on individual parcels located in the Civic Center Overlay area, as designated by the Land Use Map, consistent with all policies of the LUCP.
-A maximum FAR of 0.15 is permitted, except that the project FAR may be increased to no greater than a maximum of 0.20 FAR the maximum permitted for the parcel by the LUP, if public benefits and amenities, including public open space and habitat restoration or enhancement, are provided and the project site is included as part of a planned development, or development agreement for multiple parcels, or other comprehensive plan approved under a LCP amendment certified by the California Coastal Commission.
+- 5.15 No development shall be approved on any parcel located within the Civic Center Overlay Area (LIP Zoning Map 5), other than improvements to existing uses, for a period of two (2) years commencing September 15, 2002, or until a Specific Plan, or other comprehensive plan encompassing all parcels located within the Civic Center Overlay Area is adopted by the City and certified by the Coastal Commission as an LCP amendment. - 5.16 The provisions of Policy 5.15 shall not apply to coastal development permits for uses that are visitor-serving or part of a development agreement approved under a LCP amendment certified by the Coastal Commission.
+Any coastal development permit approved shall include a wetland delineation for the project site(s). - 5.17 The components of a specific plan or other comprehensive plan for the Civic Center area shall include, but not be limited to: - Land use designations and permitted uses. - Provision for visitor serving commercial uses, including overnight accommodations, throughout the area. - Maximum density and intensity standards, including floor area ratios for commercial use not to exceed the maximum floor area ratio currently allowed pursuant to the Land Use Plan where public benefits and amenities are provided as part of the project.

+- Development standards, including heights, lot coverage, setbacks, and open space requirements. - Measures to protect wetland habitat identified through a wetland delineation prepared for the Civic Center area pursuant to LUP Policy 3.81a. - Provisions for shared or consolidated parking areas. - Provisions for public open space areas, and restoration or enhancement of habitat. - Design guidelines, including architectural design, lighting, signs, and landscaping. - Provisions for mixed use development. - 5.18 Other than as provided in 5.15 through 5.17 above, subsequent to September 15, 2004, if no Specific Plan, Development Agreement or other comprehensive plan has been approved by the Coastal Commission as an LCP amendment, Visitor-Serving Commercial, General Commercial, and Community Commercial uses shall be allowed on individual parcels located in the Civic Center Overlay area, as designated by the Land Use Map, consistent with all policies of the LCP.
+A maximum FAR of 0.15 is permitted, except that the project FAR may be increased to no greater than a maximum of 0.20 FAR if public benefits and amenities, including public open space and habitat restoration or enhancement, are provided and the project site is included as part of a planned development or development agreement for multiple parcels, approved under a LCP amendment certified by the California Coastal Commission.
+Any LCP amendment to provide for a planned development or development agreement shall be subject to a wetland delineation determination in accordance with the requirements of Policy 3.81(a) prior to approval. - 5.19 Subsequent to September 15, 2004, if no Specific Plan or comprehensive plan is approved by the Coastal Commission as an LCP amendment, applications for new development, other than improvements to existing uses, on individual parcels located in the Civic Center Overlay area shall be subject to a wetland delineation determination in accordance with the requirements of Policy 3.81(a) prior to approval of any new development on the site.